United Daughters of the Confederacy: Early work

 The organization was "strikingly successful at raising money to build monuments, lobbying legislatures and Congress for the reburial of Confederate dead, and working to shape the content of history textbooks."
 They also raised money to care for the widows and children of the Confederate dead.
 Most of these memorial associations gradually merged into the United Daughters of the Confederacy, which grew from 17,000 total members in 1900 to nearly 100,000 by World War I.

+The UDC explicitly excluded black women from membership in 1902 (previously the requirement that the women be descended from Confederate soldiers effectively excluded black women).
+Furthermore, even white women from outside the upper classes were effectively excluded from membership by the requirements that a certain number of existing members had to approve a new member.
+Members of the UDC usually also had membership in numerous other clubs, ranging from innocuous clubs like gardening clubs to other white supremacist clubs.
+Some UDC speeches attracted crowds as big as 15,000 or 20,000 people.
+Speeches at UDC rallies explicitly endorsed white supremacy and criticized Reconstruction.

 Monuments, memorials, and charity

 The UDC was influential primarily in the early twentieth century across the South, where its primary role was to preserve, uphold and romanticize the memory of the Confederate veterans, especially those husbands, sons, fathers and brothers who died in the Civil War.
 Memory and memorials became the central focus of the organization.